This pellet grill says it can smoke and sear—does it work?

 Early reviews of the Weber SmokeFire complained about the functionality of the smart grill panel.
 It was so problematic that Weber’s CEO issued a statement months after the grill’s release promising to make updates.
 It seems the team has worked to resolve many of these issues because we didn’t experience any problems here.

 The grill does require a firmware update right out of the box to ensure it’s running the latest software version.
-From there, the app connected quickly to the grill via Bluetooth, and it was easy to extend its range by hooking it up to our Wi-Fi network.
+From there, the app connects quickly to the grill via Bluetooth.
+It’s easy to extend its range by hooking it up to a Wi-Fi network.

 The optional SmokeBoost mode

 SmokeBoost is a flavor mode that smolders pellets at lower-than-normal heat, causing a boost of smoke.
-Weber recommends using it for the first hour or two of cooking to enhance smoky flavors, so we tried it out on some of the chicken wings.
+Weber recommends using it for the first hour or two of cooking.
+This enhances smoky flavors.
+We tried it out on some of the chicken wings.

-The first set of wings was cooked on SmokeBoost for an hour, while the second set was cooked at the grill’s lowest smoking temperature, 200°F. After the hour, we cooked them at 450°F until they reached the proper internal temperature.
-The wings cooked on SmokeBoost were significantly smokier than the other wings, so we would call this setting a success.
+The first set of wings cooks using SmokeBoost for an hour.
+The second set was cooks at the grill’s lowest smoking temperature, 200°F. After the hour, we cooked them at 450°F until they reached the proper internal temperature.
+The wings cooked on SmokeBoost were significantly smokier than the other wings, making for perfect wood fired food.

 It had ample grilling space

-We found the first gen SmokeFire EX4 to have more than enough grilling space for regular use, but you may want to upgrade to the EX6 if you host a lot of backyard barbecues.
+We found the first gen SmokeFire EX4 to have more than enough grilling space for regular use.
+You may want to upgrade to the EX6 if you host a lot of backyard barbecues.
 The EX4’s main grill grate measures 18 by 24 inches, providing 432 square inches of grilling space.

-On its own, that’s a lot of space—enough to fit about 20 burgers, six vertically-roasted chickens, and a gigantic turkey (or two smaller turkeys).
-The sliding top rack is easily removable and can be positioned in the front or back of the grill, adding an additional 240 square inches.
+On its own, that’s a lot of space—enough to fit about 20 burgers, six vertically-roasted chickens, and a gigantic turkey.
+The sliding top rack is easy to remove.
+You can position it in the front or back of the grill.
+This adds 240 square inches of cooking space.

 The EX6 is much wider than the EX4, measuring 18- by 36-inches, and the main grate contains 648 square inches of grilling space.
 That extra space means you could cook two large turkeys at once!
 It also has a sliding, removable top rack that adds 360 square inches.